DigishaAdhaduk/Ecommerce-Recommender_Unthinkable/README.md

 # E-commerce Product Recommender

-# E-commerce Product Recommender

 ## Overview

-This repository contains a human-written, bug-free implementation of an **E-commerce Product Recommender System**.
+This repository contains an **E-commerce Product Recommender System**.
 The system provides personalized product recommendations along with natural language explanations generated using an LLM.
 The project is designed for demonstration and learning purposes and can be extended for real-world applications.

 ## Features